open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 <div class="page-headers">
 <h1>Grid Mapping Starter Kit 🌱</h1>
 </div>
 A [starter kit](https://github.com/open-energy-transition/grid-mapping-starter-kit) for Electrical Transmission Grid Mapping in OpenStreetMap, combining Osmose and Overpass with JOSM.
+The tutorial for mapping using JOSM starts with "Install JOSM".

 ## **<div class="tools-header">Get started with OpenStreetMap and Open Infrastructure Map 🗺️</div>**